hyperspy/hyperspy/doc/user_guide/model.rst

 Writing a new component is very easy, so, if the function that you need to fit is not in the list above, by inspecting the code of, for example, the Gaussian component, it should be easy to write your own component.
 If you need help for the task please submit your question to the :ref:`users mailing list <http://groups.google.com/group/hyperspy-users>`.

-To print the current components in a model simply write the name of the variable a press ``Enter``, e.g.:
+To print the current components in a model simply enter the name of the variable, e.g.:

 .. code-block:: ipython